jmedinacs/under65_stroke_risk/README.md

 ### Top Risk Factors Under 65

 After filtering the data for patients under the age of 65, the dominance of age was tempered.
-In the visualization belowe, we can see which risk factors have the **strongest direct relationshiip** with stroke rate.
+In **Figure 3**, we can see which risk factors have the **strongest direct relationship** with stroke rate.

 Pre-senior (55-64) is the third highest risk factor, age is still important but it is no longer overwhelmingly dictating stroke risk.